Top 15 Places To Visit In East Sikkim For An Incredible Experience

 Photo: kw arts / Unsplash

 The remarkable Rumtek Monastery, a focal point of Tibetan Buddhism in Sikkim, is a short drive from Gangtok.
 The structure is known for its complex Tibetan engineering and beautiful wall paintings and serves as the seat of the Karmapa, the head of the Kagyu organisation of Tibetan Buddhism.
-Rumtek Monastery’s quiet surroundings and rich social legacy make it a must-visit destination in the East Sikkim tourist places list.
+Along with other historic sites like Dubdi Monastery, Rumtek’s quiet surroundings and rich social legacy make it a must-visit destination in the East Sikkim tourist places list.

 Top Activities: Prayer session, explore the Golden Stupa, shop for souvenirs, learn about Tibetan Art and Culture